It's easy to decorate a sideboard or a buffet so it adds to the beauty of your home with these easy tips.

-I’ve decorating my white sideboard three different ways to show you how easy it can be!
+I’ve decorated my white sideboard in three different ways to show you how easy it can be!

 My white buffet is one of my favorite surfaces to decorate.
 I love the height and length of it!
 Most buffets and sideboards are wonderful areas to add pretty decor to your home!